Gangotri National Park: Fauna

 Gangotri National Park is home to the snow leopard.
 To date, 15 mammal species and 150 bird species have been documented in the park, including Asian black bear (Ursus thibetanus), brown bear (Ursus arctos), musk deer (Moschus chrysogaster), blue sheep (Pseudois nayaur), Himalayan tahr (Hemitragus jemlahicus), Himalayan monal (Lophophorus impejanus), Koklass (Pucrasia macrolopha) and Himalayan snowcock (Tetraogallus himalayensis), pheasants, partridges, doves, and pigeons.

+In June 2023, while on a trek to the Everest, six-time summiteer Loveraj Singh Dharamshaktu, assistant commandant, found out that the Blue Sheep were going blind.

 Geography

 Gangotri National Park (GNP) (Long.
 78°45’ to 79°02’ East and Lat 30°50’ to 31°12’ North) is located in the upper catchment of Bhagirathi river in the Uttarkashi District of Uttarakhand State, India.
 The northeastern park boundary is located along the international boundary with China.
 It falls under the Biogeographical zone – 2A West Himalaya (Rodgers and Panwar, 1988) and covers an area of 2,390 km², including a considerable stretch of snow-clad mountains and glaciers.
 The Gaumukh glacier, the origin of river Ganges is located inside the park.
 The Gangotri, after which the park has been named, is one of the holy shrines of Hindus.
 The park area forms a viable continuity between Govind National Park and Kedarnath Wildlife Sanctuary.
 High ridges, deep gorges, precipitous cliffs, rocky craggy glaciers, and narrow valleys characterize the area.
 There is a high variation in the elevation gradients from 1,800 to 7,083m, which in turn reflects in the diverse biomes, from subtropical communities to alpine meadows.